Av3k

 Maciej Krzykowski (born April 1, 1991), who goes by the pseudonym Av3k (/'ævɪk/), is a professional Quake and ShootMania player.
 He has Polish nationality and resides in Ostróda.
 He actively competes in international Quake competitions and was signed to Razer and Dutch electronic sports team Serious Gaming and French organization Millenium, but is now signed to British organisation Endpoint.
-On July 8, 2007, at age 16, he became the youngest Quake champion ever after winning the Electronic Sports World Cup 2007 in Paris without losing a single map.
+On July 8, 2007, at age 16, he became the second youngest Quake champion ever after winning the Electronic Sports World Cup 2007 in Paris without losing a single map.
+Mark "wombat" Larsen won the first ever tournament for Quake 3 - 1999's CPL GroundZero in New York City, at the age of 15.

 Biography

 Quake IV (2006–2007)

 Av3k is widely regarded as the best Quake IV player ever alongside former Swedish professional gamer Johan "Toxjq" Quick and was defeated by only four other players: Anton "Cooller" Singov, Alex "Ztrider" Ingarv, Magnus "fox" Olsson, and Toxjq.
 He faced Johnathan "Fatal1ty" Wendel three times in competition and has gone undefeated.
 One of Av3k's victories is considered to be the sixth biggest moment in professional gaming by GamePro.

 He was considered a prodigy player due to his young age.
 In 2006, he was nominated for Player of the Year and Quake Revelation of the Year by competitive gaming media around the world.
 In 2007, he was awarded the eSports Award's 'Breakthrough of the Year'.